 Some chemistry screens look at more substances in the blood than others do.
-The most complete form of a chemistry screen (called a chem-20, SMA-20, or SMAC-20) looks at 20 different things in the blood.
-Other types of chemistry screens (such as an SMA-6, SMA-7, or SMA-12) look at fewer.
+For example, a comprehensive metabolic panel (CMP) looks at more substances in the blood than a basic metabolic panel (BMP).
 The type of chemistry screen you have done depends on what information your doctor is looking for.

 A chemistry screen may include tests for:

 - Alkaline phosphatase.

 - Aspartate aminotransferase (AST).

 - Calcium (Ca).

 - Chloride (Cl).

 - Creatinine and creatinine clearance.